One of the secrets of most successful small businesses is running paid ads as part of their business promotion strategy.

 Big Picture Marketing, a local marketing agency, is founded by her.
 “The listing gives a succinct but thorough overview of what your company offers and who you are.”

-Customers can quickly and easily learn a lot about your company by using Google My Business.
+Using Google My Business, customers can quickly and easily learn a lot about your company.
 Amy also explains that many people use Google My Business to determine whether or not you are legitimate.

 You can even give people a behind-the-scenes look at your company to build trust and credibility with potential customers.
 If someone decides to contact your company, they will find your contact information, website, and business address in the listing.
 People can easily visit you in person or online.